 Adjusted Net Income and Adjusted Diluted Earnings Per Share.
 Adjusted net income and adjusted diluted earnings per share are non-GAAP financial measures used by management to measure operating performance.
-We define adjusted net income and adjusted diluted earnings per share as net income and diluted earnings per share adjusted for certain items that affect comparability.
-These non-GAAP financial measures reflect adjustments to net income and diluted earnings per share to eliminate the items identified in the reconciliation below.
+We define adjusted net income and adjusted diluted earnings per share as net income (loss) and diluted earnings (loss) per share adjusted for certain items that affect comparability.
+These non-GAAP financial measures reflect adjustments to net income (loss) and diluted earnings (loss) per share to eliminate the items identified in the reconciliation below.
 This information is provided in order to allow investors to make meaningful comparisons of our operating performance between periods and to view our business from the same perspective as our management.
 Because we cannot predict the timing and amount of these items, management does not consider these items when evaluating our company's performance or when making decisions regarding allocation of resources.

-A reconciliation of net loss to adjusted net income and adjusted diluted earnings per share for fiscal 2023 and fiscal 2022, along with the components of adjusted net income and adjusted diluted earnings per share, follows (in thousands):
+A reconciliation of net loss to adjusted net income and adjusted diluted earnings per share for fiscal 2024 and fiscal 2023, along with the components of adjusted net income and adjusted diluted earnings per share, follows (in thousands):

-Fiscal 2023 Fiscal 2022 Net loss \$ (66,198) \$ (11,370) Gain on extinguishment of debt (1) (911) Acquisition/divestiture-related and non-recurring expenses (2) 5,877 12,921 Loss (gain) on sales of assets, net of facility closure costs (3) 137,798 (4,928) Credit agreement amendment fee (6) 1,600 Impairment of assets held for sale (4) 106,434 Impairment of intangible assets (5) 20,500 Tax adjustment related to Back to Nature divestiture (7) 14,736 Tax effects of non-GAAP adjustments (8) (37,925) (28,427) Adjusted net income \$ 73,877 \$ 76,230 Adjusted diluted earnings per share \$ 0.99 \$ 1.08
+Fiscal 2024 Fiscal 2023 Net loss \$ (251,251) \$ (66,198) Loss (gain) on extinguishment of debt (1) 2,126 (911) Debt financing costs (6) 1,140 Acquisition/divestiture-related and non-recurring expenses (2) 8,938 5,877 Impairment of goodwill (3) 70,580 Loss on sales of assets (4) 135 137,798 Accelerated amortization of deferred debt financing costs (7) 456 Impairment of intangible assets (5) 320,000 20,500 Impairment of property, plant and equipment, net 208 Tax adjustment related to Back to Nature divestiture (8) 14,736 Tax true-ups (9) 2,282 Tax effects of non-GAAP adjustments (10) (98,876) (37,925) Adjusted net income. \$ 55,738 \$ 73,877 Adjusted diluted earnings per share \$ 0.70 \$ 0.99